EliasMuscarella/EliasMuscarella/README.md

 Hi there 👋

 I am Anthony Elias Muscarella
-I am a Student at the University of Central Florida studying Computer Science and am set to graduate in 2027
+<br>I am a Student at the University of Central Florida
+<br>studying Computer Science and I am set to graduate in 2027